icymust/icymust/README.md

 - 🌱 I’m currently learning javascript, java, C
 - 💞️ I’m looking to collaborate on
 - 📫 You can write me on my email mmartinki@gmail.com
-- 🧑🏻‍🏫 Student Kood/Jõhvi, 42 Abu Dhabi Pisciner
+- 🧑🏻‍🏫 Student Kood/Jõhvi, 42 Abu Dhabi

 <!---
 icymust/icymust is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.